JustRaviga/laravel-dynamodb-extreme/README.md

 > Better documentation 🙈

-Docs can always be improved
+Docs can always be improved.

+> Concurrent requests

+Figure out how to make many concurrent requests that can be _awaited_ and only continue execution once all of the requests have returned their data.

+> Table generation in code

+Essentially Laravel's migration system for DynamoDb tables